pysiral/pysiral/README.md

 ### Requirements

-pysiral is based on the python 2.7 distribution and depends on several additional packages (see [requirements.txt](requirements.txt))
+pysiral is based on the python 2.7 distribution until version 0.7.3 and on python 3.7 for higher versions.
+In addition it depends on several additional packages (see [requirements.txt](requirements.txt))

 ### Distribution